Teach children water safety and swimming skills as early as possible.

 J. Edward Knight & Co. • 157 Townsend Avenue • Boothbay Harbor, ME 04538

-Licensed in the following States: Maine, New Hampshire, Rhode Island, New York, Massachusetts, Illinois, Georgia, Mississippi, Florida, Missouri, Oklahoma, and Colorado
+Licensed in the following States: Maine, New Hampshire, Rhode Island, Massachusetts, Louisiana, Texas, Florida, and Colorado

 Insurance coverage cannot be bound or changed via submission of any online form/application provided on this site.
 No binder, insurance policy, change, addition, and/or deletion to insurance coverage goes into effect unless and until confirmed directly by a licensed agent.